hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

   This is a new feature under active development.
 Please do give us feedback, bug-reports and ask us questions on our `discord <https://discord.gg/vBPpJkS>`__ or on `github <https://github.com/hasura/graphql-engine>`__.

-Use-cases
+Use cases
 ---------

 - Custom business logic, like a payment API
 - Querying data that is not available in your database

-You can handle these use-cases by writing resolvers in a custom GraphQL server and making Hasura merge this "remote schema" with the existing auto-generated schema.
+You can handle these use cases by writing resolvers in a custom GraphQL server and making Hasura merge this "remote schema" with the existing auto-generated schema.
 You can also add multiple remote schemas.
 Think of the merged schema as a union of top-level nodes from each of the sub-schemas.